Giuseppe-Bonifati/Time-management/README.md

 start()
 count_down()

-In the file main.py we build a GUI using tkinter library and we use 4 function to interact with GUI.
+In the file main.py I build a GUI using tkinter library and I use 4 function to interact with GUI.

-We used grid layout for the label buttons img.
+I used grid layout for the label buttons img.

 ### play()